evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% tab title="Column names" %}

 **Column names as arguments**.
-To display the mean values of target and prediction over time in a line plot.
+To shows the mean values of target and prediction on a line plot.

 ```python
 values=[